anna099/hegel/introduction/1-introduction.md

 to finally providing a *proper grounding* to knowledge, in contrast to the failure of the rationalist project.
-However, he had failed to heed Spinoza's monistic demand that Jacobi would later understand; his system, insofar as it grounded the intelligible phenomenal in the *unintelligible* noumenal, *was not a complete system*; it was constitutively *dualistic* (with the dualisms of intuition and concept, phenomenon and noumenon, appearance and thing-in-itself, and so on, running throughout) and therefore failed to meet the monistic demand
+However, he had failed to heed Spinoza's monistic demand that Jacobi would later understand; his system, insofar as it grounded the intelligible phenomenon in the *unintelligible* noumenon, *was not a complete system*; it was constitutively *dualistic* (with the dualisms of intuition and concept, phenomenon and noumenon, appearance and thing-in-itself, and so on, running throughout) and therefore failed to meet the monistic demand